gr-yb/yugabyte-differential-backup/src/README.md

     create_diff
 ```

-Restoring from the previously created differential backup:
+Restoring from the previously created differential backup.
+Important arguments:
+* `backup_location` the location to find the previously created backup to restore from
+* `keyspace` the YSQL database to restore to.
+This database will be created if it does not exist.

 ```
 python yb_backup_diff.py \
     --no_auto_name \